 Rabbits are very social as well as active and playful, forming a close bond with their owners.
 As long as you know what to expect from a pet rabbit, they have the potential to be wonderful pets.
 The ideal owner for a pet rabbit is an individual or family with the time and space to dedicate to an active pet that enjoys cuddling and playing and requires a bit of maintenance.
 Rabbits come in many different breeds—lionhead, mini lop, mini rex, rex, lop, Dutch, English spot, and Hotot, to name a few—and some can be raised as show animals.

-- Size: 2 to 20 pounds depending on breed
+Adult Size: The rabbit's weight varies between 2 to 20 pounds, depending on the breed.

 Rabbit Behavior and Temperament